Jobs Posted on the Whova Community Board of ZDM14 Virtual Conference

 Research Technician - Marsden Lab

-The Marsden Lab (https://marsdenlab.wordpress.ncsu.edu) is looking to hire a research technician to manage our zebrafish facility, organize and maintain the lab's supplies, train graduate and undergraduate students, and facilitate all of our projects studying the genetic and environmental factors that regulate neural development and behavior.
+NC State University The Marsden Lab (https://marsdenlab.wordpress.ncsu.edu) is looking to hire a research technician to manage our zebrafish facility, organize and maintain the lab's supplies, train ... graduate and undergraduate students, and facilitate all of our projects studying the genetic and environmental factors that regulate neural development and behavior.
 Qualifications: Master's degree in genetics, neuroscience or related field OR a Bachelor's degree plus 3 years of relevant experience.
 Experience with zebrafish is a major plus, but not required.
 Outstanding organizational skills and excitement for science ARE required!
 Please contact Dr. Kurt Marsden (kcmarsde@ncsu.edu) with any questions regarding the position.